-BSDEs with (singular) stochastic drivers in the form of \eqref{e:ourBSDE} have been studied in various frameworks.
-More precisely, when $\eta(t,x)=B(t)$ is a (fractional) Brownian motion (or martingale) independent of $W$, such equations are commonly referred to as backward doubly stochastic differential equations (BDSDEs).
+BSDEs with stochastic (singular) drivers in the form of \eqref{e:ourBSDE} have been studied in various frameworks.
+When $\eta(t,x)=B(t)$ is a (fractional) Brownian motion or a general martingale independent of $W$, such equations are commonly referred to as backward doubly stochastic differential equations (BDSDEs).
 BDSDEs were introduced by Pardoux-Peng \cite{PardouxPeng1994} to investigate the probabilistic representation of solutions to semilinear SPDEs.
-Jing \cite{Jing-2012} considered the case where $\eta(t,x)=B(t)$ is a fractional Brownian motion with Hurst parameter $H>\frac{1}{2}$.
-When $\eta(t,x)$ is a martingale with a space parameter, Song et al. \cite{SongSongZhang} studied the BDSDE driven by a backward nonlinear It\^o integral (see, e.g., Kunita \cite{kunita1997stochastic}).
+Jing \cite{Jing-2012} considered the case where $\eta(t,x)=B(t)$ is a fractional Brownian motion with Hurst parameter $H > 1/2$.
+When $\eta(t,x)$ is martingale with space parameter, Song et al. \cite{SongSongZhang} studied the BDSDE driven by a backward nonlinear It\^o integral (see, e.g., Kunita \cite{kunita1997stochastic}).
 Note that the approach used in \cite{SongSongZhang} heavily relies on the martingale structure of $\eta$, which is unavailable in our setting.
 When $\eta(dt,x)=b(t,x)dt$ for some $b(\cdot,\cdot)\in C([0,T];H^{-\gamma}_{q})$ with $0<\gamma<1/2$, Issoglio-Russo \cite{IssoglioRusso} studied a linear BSDE driven by $\eta(dt,x)$ and they proved a Feynman-Kac formula for the corresponding PDE. \\